 This course introduces students to the basic mathematical tools most frequently applied to economic analysis, such as matrix algebra, differentiation, and integration.
 The course provides the student with numerous applications of these tools to enable the student to appreciate the relationships between these mathematical tools and the economic concepts.
-Prerequisites: ECON 300 as well as MATH 192 or 198 or higher or permission of instructor.
+Prerequisites: ECON 300 as well as MATH 192 or 198 or higher.
 MATH 275 or 285 is recommended.
 NOTE: General Honors Course.